TheodoreWolf/hyperoptax/README.md

 ```bash
 python -m unittest discover -s tests
 ```
+5. Ensure the notebooks still work.

-5. Format your code with `ruff`.
+6. Format your code with `ruff`.
-6. Submit a pull request.
+7. Submit a pull request.

 ## Roadmap
 I'm developing this both as a passion project and for my work in my PhD.
 I have a few ideas on where to go with this libary: